-Standards: Design standards provide specific direction based on the stated intent.
+Standards: Design Standards provide specific direction based on the stated intent.
 Standards use the terms "shall" to indicate that compliance is required unless it can be demonstrated that an acceptable alternative meets one or more of the following conditions:

-- An alternative better achieves the stated intent: - The objective which the standard was created to address will not be achieved by application of the standard in a particular circumstance; - Unique site factors make the standard impractical or cost prohibitive;
+- · an alternative better achieves the stated intent; - the Objective which the Standard was created to address will not be achieved by application of the Standard in a particular circumstance; or - unique site factors make the Standard impractical or cost prohibitive.